ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 date: 2015-11-16 18:00:00 +0100
 ---

-> *Up to this writing, TLS v1.3 (draft-11) has not been finalized and the
-> proposals presented here might change.
-I will do my best to update this post
-> timely.*
+> *Please note that this post is about draft-11 of the TLS v1.3 standard.*

 *TLS must be [fast](https://istlsfastyet.com/).* Adoption will greatly benefit from speeding up the initial handshake that authenticates and secures the